syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 Diagram allows to add images as [`image`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) nodes.
 The shape property of node allows you to set the type of node and for image nodes, it should be set as **image**.
 In addition, the source property of shape enables you to set the image source.

-The following code illustrates how an image node is created.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}